rossbreytberg/type-to-voice-chat-batch-file/README.md

-# Text-to-Speech-to-Voice-Chat
+# Type to Voice Chat

 ## What is this?
-This batch script links together a few programs to allow you to generate speech by typing which can be played into an input for voice chatting software such as Discord or Skype.
+This batch script converts text you type into sound and transmits it to voice chatting programs such as Discord or Skype.

 This works on Windows only.